makebot-help/Command-Info/nsfw/gel.md

 #### Description

 Searches tags of your choice on Gelbooru and returns a random result.
+Because Gelbooru mainly goes by the Japanese names of series'/characters'/etc., try searching for results using those instead of the English names if no results come up for the tags you used.

 #### Example